 Network providers should always bill the plan directly.
-But sometimes they make mistakes and ask you to pay.
+But sometimes they make mistakes, and ask you to pay for your services.

-- Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider but you feel that you paid too much, send us the bill along with documentation of any payment you have made.
+- Whenever you get a bill from a network provider, send us the bill.
+We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, send us the bill along with documentation of any payment you have made.
 You should ask us to pay you back for your covered services.